Chris Solly: Ebbsfleet United

 On 11 December 2020, Solly joined National League South side Ebbsfleet United.
 Solly made his debut for Ebbsfleet United on 13 January 2021 in a 2-1 victory over Concord Rangers.

 On 18 March 2021, it was confirmed that Solly would remain at Ebbsfleet United for the 2021-22 National League South season.
 As part of his new deal, Solly would also take on a first-team coaching role.

 Solly was awarded the National League South Player of the Month award for September 2022 after captaining the side to top of the league.

+On 26 April 2024, Ebbsfleet United confirmed that Solly would leave the club when his contract expired.

+On 29 April 2024, Solly announced his retirement from playing on social media.
+In his statement Solly said, "making this decision for any player can never come easy but this is my time now to say goodbye to my footballing playing days".